The Best Concealers for Lash Extensions

-You’ve been diligent in caring for your lashes—you brush them daily, sleep with a silk pillowcase, and always resist the urge to pick—but your lashes are popping off and you don’t know why.
-If this sounds like you, your beauty regime may be to blame.
-Oil-based products are your lash set’s worst enemy—and many moisturizers, eyeliners, foundations, and concealers are oil-based.
-Oils can break down adhesive bonds, causing extensions to pop off the natural lash, and leaving you wondering what you could have possibly done to deserve this.
+You’ve been taking painstaking care of your lashes—cleansing them every day, sleeping with a silk pillow case, and going for regular fills—but you’re losing more lashes than you should be.
+If this sounds familiar, your beauty products might be to blame.
+Oil-based products are the bane of any lash extension set—and many makeup removers, moisturizers, foundations, and concealers are oil-based.
+Oils break down adhesive bonds, causing lash extensions to pop off prematurely, and leaving you wondering what you could have possibly done to deserve this.

 Nars soft matte complete

 This concealer’s oil-free formula is silky smooth and extension-safe.
 It has a light, buildable formula that goes on effortlessly with your fingers, but contains enough pigment to conceal dark circles and blemishes when needed.
 Plus, it comes in an impressive 16 tones, ranging from ivory to dark brown.
 The matte finish leaves your skin looking soft and natural—and so not greasy.
 Finish with a powder if you want to keep this baby going all day.

 What we loved: The velvet matte finish was perfect for our testers with oily skin.

 What we didn’t: It tended to crease on drier skin types.
 And the pot is a bit annoying to deal with—especially if you have longer nails.